olle-johannesson/movies-for-pixi/src/movies/gone_girl_2014.md

 summary: "Bored housewife fakes her own death.
 But how innocent is her husband really?"

-comment: "A pretty good movie to watch at some time."
+comment: "Twists and turns all day long.
+A pretty cool idea for a film!"

 image: "https://media.giphy.com/media/3oKIPEddw3plWiB9Ti/giphy.gif"